 Edited by George Bob-Milliar, Kwame Nkrumah University of Science and Technology

 ISSN 0145-2258, eISSN 2163-9108

-African Economic History was founded in 1974 by the African Studies Program at the University of Wisconsin and subsequently has also been associated with the Harriet Tubman Institute for Research on Africa and its Diasporas, York University.
-The journal publishes scholarly essays in English and French on economic history of African societies from precolonial times to the present.
-It features research in a variety of fields and time periods, including studies on labor; slavery; trade and commercial networks; economic transformations; colonialism; migration; development policies; social and economic inequalities and poverty.
-The audience includes historians, economists, anthropologists, sociologists, political scientists, policymakers, and a range of other scholars interested in the African present and past.
+African Economic History was founded in 1974 by the African Studies Program at the University of Wisconsin and subsequently has also been associated with the Harriet Tubman Institute for Research on Africa and Its Diasporas at York University.
+The journal publishes scholarly essays in English, French, and Portuguese on the economic history of African societies from precolonial times to the present.
+It features research in a variety of fields and time periods, including studies on labor, slavery, trade and commercial networks, economic transformations, colonialism, migration, development policies, social and economic inequalities, and poverty.
+The audience includes historians, economists, anthropologists, sociologists, political scientists, policymakers, and a range of other scholars interested in African economies—past and present.

 Available on Project MUSE and JSTOR

-Print back issues may be purchased from the UW Press Journals Store.
+Print back issues may be purchased from the University of Wisconsin Press here.